Key Points

 The way network repeaters work can be broken down into three simple steps:

-2. Signal is regenerated: Upon receiving the weakened signal, the repeater amplifies and regenerates it.
+Upon receiving the weakened signal, the repeater performs two processes:

-3. Signal is retransmitted: The repeater then broadcasts the amplified signal to all listening devices.
+The repeater broadcasts the amplified signal to all listening devices.

 In wired Ethernet environments, repeaters historically extended shared collision domains.
 Modern switched Ethernet architectures have largely eliminated the need for physical-layer repeaters by isolating traffic into separate switching domains.